microluxe20/microluxe20/src/markdown/microluxe20_classes.md

 Psions are strange quirks of nature whose minds are warped from birth.
 They posess a natural connection with the Ethereal Plane, which allows them to directly project power into their surroundings.
 This often results in Psions perceiving the world in strange ways, and developing anti-social and amoral tendencies due to their outcast status.

 Psions cannot not use staves, rods, or metamagic.
-Instead, their powers are augmented with additional Hit Points (HP).
-The augmenting HP cost is noted under each power's entry.
-The combined HP cost for manifesting and augmenting a power (disregarding signature spell bonus) cannot exceed the character's psionic class level.
-Thus, a 3rd level psion could manifest a level 2 power by spending 2 HP, and augment it with at most 1 additional HP for a total HP cost of 3.
+Instead, their powers are augmented with additional Magic Points (MP).
+The augmenting MP cost is noted under each power's entry.
+The combined MP cost for manifesting and augmenting a power (disregarding signature spell bonus) cannot exceed the character's psionic class level.
+Thus, a 3rd level psion could manifest a level 2 power by spending 2 MP, and augment it with at most 1 additional MP for a total MP cost of 3.

 _Psionic vs. Magical Effects_: Powers interact with spells and spells interact with powers in the same way a spell or normal spell-like ability interacts with another spell or spell-like ability.
 For example, detect magic detects psionics and dispel psionics dispels magic.
 After casting a spell, a Psion is under the effects of Ethereal Influence, which functions the same as Arcane Influence.